openEHR/adl-tools/apps/doc/README-adl_workbench.txt

 	  navigate to the desired archetype and left-click to open and parse.
 The root directory of the explorer view is determined by the "repository" setting in the .cfg file.
-Use the Options menu to set the directory on your system.
+Use the Options menu to set the directory on your system.

 		OR